JamesDeschard/my_templating_engine/readme.md

 ## Create an HTML template in the index.html file

 Once you have added your base markup, you can add expressions and variables to it.
-Similar to twig or jinja
+Similar to twig or jinja.

 ### Expressions

-You can use {% %} tags to add forloops or conditions
+You can use`` {% %}`` tags to add forloops or conditions

 For example: